- Overseas Field Courses

 Exploring the conservation world beyond classrooms and books

 Programs offered by the Smithsonian-Mason Semester for Conservation Studies answer the emerging imperative to create undergraduate curricula that covers conservation biology within the social, economic, and political context with emphasis on problem solving, critical thinking and hands-on experiential learning through programs offered by the Smithsonian-Mason Semester for Conservation Studies.

-Each of the 16-credit semester programs, Applied Conservation Strategies and Ecology for Effective Conservation Practices, offers a set of five integrated courses that include a practicum experience as well as classes focusing on conservation theory and applications.
+Each of the 16-credit semester programs, Conservation, Biodiversity and Society and Wildlife Ecology and Conservation, offers a set of five integrated courses that include a practicum experience as well as classes focusing on conservation theory and applications.
 Like a “study abroad” program, students live at the Smithsonian Conservation Biology Institute (SCBI) in Front Royal, Virginia, close to Shenandoah National Park and learn from prominent conservationists, researchers, and educators.
 Through academically intense, hands-on curricula, students will emerge from their Semester experience prepared for conservation-related internships, graduate study or professions.

-For information about the Semester in Ecology for Effective Conservation Practices, click HERE.
+For information about the Semester in Wildlife Ecology and Conservation (formerly EECP), click HERE.

-For information about the Semester in Applied Conservation Strategies, click HERE.
+For information about the Semester in Conservation, Biodiversity and Society (formerly ACS), click HERE.

 “We were challenged this semester to think of conservation in ways that we would never think of it before.” — Carol Cogliano